The Best Floorstanding Speakers For 2025

 Even better is the fact that some of them are still capable of pumping out respective amounts of volume despite their smaller stature.

-This certainly makes it an attractive option knowing you can have both quality and a smaller footprint simultaneously.
-The problem with bookshelf speakers however is that since they are typically on the smaller end, (there are certainly exceptions) they aren’t as adequate at reproducing bass frequencies as a larger variant would.
+The problem with bookshelf speakers however is that since they’re typically on the smaller end, (there are certainly exceptions) they aren’t as adequate at reproducing bass frequencies as a larger variant would.

 This is why you’ll often see it recommended to use a subwoofer to go with them because they aren’t as capable to do so on their own.
-A tower speaker doesn’t have this issue.

 In fact, due to their increased cabinet sizes, they’ll often have their own subwoofers built right into them, making an external sub a lot less necessary.